 Best At-Home Workouts — Free:

 - Bodyfit by Amy — Free videos led by personal trainer Amy; workouts range from 10 to 45 minutes in length and offerings include cardio, HIIT, pilates, strength training, pre- and post-natal fitness, and (new!) mommy-and-me classes.
-Amy is great, and if you subscribe to her newsletter she sends out a monthly calendar so you don’t even have to worry about choosing what to do.
+Amy is great — check out her new website for additional offerings.

-- Fitness Blender — Fitness Blender was created by a husband/wife team (both are physical trainers).
+- Fitness Blender — Fitness Blender was created by a husband/wife team, both of whom are physical trainers.
 The site has hundreds of free workout videos varying from 5-90 minutes long; offerings include pilates, HIIT, boxing, cardio, strength training, etc. I love that you can search FB easily for a certain length/type of class as well as body area focus (i.e. legs, abs, etc.), and equipment needed.

 - POPSUGAR Fitness — POPSUGAR’s workout video library is so extensive, it’s almost overwhelming… offerings range from quickies (just a few minutes) to the real deal (30-45 minutes), and include pilates/barre/yoga, dance cardio, HIIT, strength training, and more; if you think variety is the spice of life, this is a good place to land.